 At Parx Racing, we truly do take care of our own.
 The majority of our funding comes from Parx horse owners.
 Parx jockeys, the PTHA, Parx racetrack management, and the Pennsylvania Horse Breeders Association .The Jockey Club and other national organizations have called PTHA’s Turning for Home a model program for other racetracks around the country.

-Trainers who want to place a horse with Turning for Home need only fill out an information sheet and sign over the foal papers.
-The papers are then sent to the Jockey Club and stamped as “Not for Racing”, thus ensuring every horse placed with our program will never be able to race again.
+Owners who wish to place a horse with Turning for Home need only fill out an information sheet and sign over the foal papers.
+The papers are then sent to The Jockey Club and stamped as “Retired from Racing”, thus ensuring every horse placed with our program will never be able to race again.
 Digital Foal Papers for 2018 horses on can be transferred to Turning for Home, Inc. by the manager Every eligible horse is accepted into the Turning for Home program.

-An average of four horses per week are examined by one of our veterinarians at the racetrack, including evaluations of any x-rays or ultrasounds.
+An average of 4 – 8 horses per week are examined by one of our veterinarians at the racetrack, including evaluations of any x-rays or ultrasounds provided by connections.

 Many of the leading equine surgeons in the region from Mid-Atlantic Equine Medical Center, Hogan Equine, Penn Vet’s New Bolton Center, and Unionville Equine Associates work with us to examine screening sets of x-rays for horses that are entered into the program.
 If surgery is recommended, these incredibly supportive equine medical facilities are willing to perform the procedure at cost.
 This allows us to help each horse who needs it.

 While Turning for Home is not a sanctuary, we do all we can to assure that every retiree has the best opportunity to go on to a new career.

 Re: Parx Racing’s Zero Tolerance Policy Towards Horsemen Responsible for Sending Horses to Auction/Slaughter/Kill Buyers